sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

 This number is an important point of reference to see if the refactoring applies.

 - #[
-  If there were *only one reference* it would mean that the template parameter is declared, but never used.
+  If there is *only one reference* it would mean that the template parameter is declared, but never used.
   In this case the refactoring cannot apply. // TODO: Why ]